Producing our own electricity

 The first picture is 5 minutes after power up on the day of the installation, the second picture is during the first full day, and the third picture is the result after one (winter) day of our own power: 6.7 kWh.
 This unit can also be connected to the computer via USB.
 This makes it possible to get historic readouts per 10 minutes.
 This results in our statistics pages, which compare the actual production with model calculations.

-Now only 4000 more days needed to repay the investment!
+Now only 4000 more days needed (note: it only took 3078 days in the end) to repay the investment!

 To give an impression what is needed to install your own solar power in The Netherlands, this is our timeline.
 It may be nice to place this into contrast with the experience of Scientific American's George Musser ....
 From decision to execution in 103 days (plus some extra aftermath)